disruptiveplanets/AIME/data/converge/readme.md

 ## August 31

 I got back the previous iterations and they are not converging.
 So I ran the whole fit again, hoping I got unlucky.
 That is in the `small_order` directory.
 I'm also exploring l=3 in the `asteroid-tidal-torque` directory.
 Finally, I'm following up on Julien's suggestion that I explore the parameter space for minima first, then fit.
 That is in the minimize-first branch (this branch)

+## September 2

+The fits did converge the second time around for run 3.6.2, so it was just bad luck that split the walkers across the disallowed interface.
+The 3.0.2 fit still didn't merge; it requires another try.
+One walker got close, but the fit did stabilize.

+The high order runs could not fit higher order parameters.
+They were totally unfitted, a uniform distribution.
+Maybe I would have to try ML?
+Yikes.
+Maybe with lower sigma.
+Maybe with a closer encounter.
+Maybe with a more massive object.
+Maybe with larger J2.
+Scaling up the radius may help, which I think from the math.
+Jlm are unlikely, since they are degraded by 1/D?
+Of course, decreasing periapsis helps.
+Maybe I should be looking at objects in orbit?